July 3 – 7

 has spent her life seeking the mystical cloaked in the mundane, the spiritual concealed within the secular.
 All her wandering eventually led to Spirit Hollow, where she finally found Here, on the Land, the divinity she had been so desperately seeking Elsewhere, down endless labyrinthine American highways of night.
 Through the Seeing with the Heart Apprenticeship, under the tutelage of the incredible beings, human and more than human, who steward this sacred place, Northstar finally found her calling and her medicine.
 Now, as a yogi, a shamanic healer, a daughter of Gaia and a priestess of the Goddess, Northstar is deeply committed to assisting our young ones who are also adrift in the darkness of our times to find their own direction Home.
 Her life’s mission is to be a navigator of soul, and she is dedicated to holding space and shining light that lost children of all ages might chart their course back to loving, regenerative relationship with Nature, with Community, with Mystery, and with Self.

 Cost is $250 per camper.
 A myriad of crafting and art materials are provided.
-Send your camper daily with a packed lunch (yes, in the past, we have a provided lunches for additional fee, but we can’t do that with Covid).
+Send your camper daily with a packed lunch.

 To register your child, fill out the registration forms and make a deposit (required).